kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/admin_guide/_index.en.md

 - In the [loki Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/loki/values.yaml#L52), set `loki.config.chunk_store_config.max_look_back_period` to the desired value (default: `168h` = 7 days).
 - In the [minio-lifecycle-mgr Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/minio-lifecycle-mgr/values.yaml#L20), set `lifecycleMgr.buckets[name=loki].expirationDays` to the value used in the loki Helm chart + 1 day (default: `8d`).

+### Setting up MLA with Existing MinIO or Other S3-compatiable Services

+By default, a MinIO instance will also be deployed as the S3 storage backend for MLA components.
+It is also possible to use an existing MinIO instance in your cluster or any other S3-compatiable services.

+There are three Helm charts which are related to MinIO in MLA repository:
+- [mla-secret](https://github.com/kubermatic/mla/tree/main/charts/mla-secrets) is used to create and manage MinIO and Grafana credentials Secrets.
+- [minio](https://github.com/kubermatic/mla/tree/main/charts/minio) is used to deploy MinIO instance in Kubernetes cluster.
+- [minio-lifecycle-mgr](https://github.com/kubermatic/mla/tree/main/charts/minio-lifecycle-mgr) is used to manage the lifecycle of the stored data, and to take care of data retention.

+If you want to disable the MinIO installation and use your existing MinIO instance or other S3 services, you need to:
+- Disable the Secret creation for MinIO in mla-secret Helm chart.
+In the [mla-secret Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/mla-secrets/values.yaml#L22), set `minio.enabled` to `false`.
+- Modify the S3 storage settings in `values.yaml` of other MLA components to use the existing MinIO instance or other S3 services:
+  - In [cortex Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/cortex/values.yaml), change the `config.ruler.storage.s3`, `config.alertmanager.storage.s3`, and `config.blocks_storage.s3` to point to your MinIO instance.
+Modify the `ruler.env`, `storage_gateway.env`, `ingester.env`, `querier.env` and `alertmanager.env` to get credentials from your Secret.
+  - In [loki Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/loki/values.yaml), change the `storage_config.aws` and `ruler.storage.s3` in the `loki.config` to point to your MinIO instance or S3 service.
+Modify `extraEnvFrom` of `tableManager`, `ingester`, `querier`, `ruler` and `compactor` to get credentials from your Secret.
+  - If you still want to use MinIO lifecycle manager to manage data retention for MLA data in your MinIO instance, in [minio-lefecycle-mgr Helm chart values.yaml](https://github.com/kubermatic/mla/blob/main/config/minio-lifecycle-mgr/values.yaml), set `lifecycleMgr.minio.endpoint` and `lefecycleMgr.minio.secretName` to your MinIO endpoint and Secret.
+- Use `--skip-minio` or `--skip-minio-lifecycle-mgr` flag when you execute `./hack/deploy-seed.sh`.
+If you want to disable MinIO but still use MinIO lifecycle manager to take care of data retention, you can use `--skip-minio` flag.
+Otherwise, you can use both flags to disable both MinIO and lifecycle manager.

 ### Managing Grafana Dashboards

 In the User Cluster MLA Grafana, there are several predefined Grafana dashboards that are automatically available across all Grafana organizations (KKP projects).
 The KKP administrators have ability to modify the list of these dashboards.